Singhal014/Bridgelabz_prankul_2110991040/readme.md

-Date: 19/02/2025
+Date: 20/02/2025

 Task: Developing the FundooNotes API

 Progress:

-Working on Implementation of refresh token
+Implemented Refresh token in FundooNotes with 60 days expiry